 The main symptoms of Sjogren’s syndrome affect the eyes and mouth, causing pronounced dryness of the mucous membranes.
 In the eyes, this results in reduced tear production, leading to poor lubrication and discomfort.

-Saliva plays a crucial role in maintaining the mouth’s pH balance.
-After meals, the oral environment tends to become acidic, but within about forty minutes, saliva normally neutralizes the pH.
-When saliva production is insufficient, however, this buffering effect is weakened, and the mouth remains in a state of constant acidity.
-This persistent acidic environment is harmful not only to the teeth – leading to demineralization, enamel erosion, sensitivity, and increased susceptibility to bacterial attack – but also to the oral mucosa, as harmful microorganisms thrive in acidic conditions, increasing the risk of cavities, mouth ulcers, and fungal infections such as oral thrush.
+Saliva plays a very important role in maintaining oral pH balance.
+The oral cavity tends to become acidic after meals; after approximately forty minutes, saliva is able to neutralise the pH.
+However, if saliva is produced in insufficient quantities, even this buffering capacity is not enough to restore neutrality.
+This persistent acidic condition is harmful both to the teeth — which undergo demineralisation, enamel erosion, increased sensitivity, and greater susceptibility to microbial attack — and to the mucous membranes, as harmful microorganisms thrive in an acidic environment, thereby exposing us to the risk of cavities, stomatitis, and fungal infections such as oral candidiasis.

 Treatment and Management

-For dry eyes, artificial tears or medicated eye drops may be prescribed.
+For dry eyes, your doctor may prescribe artificial tears and eye drops.

 To relieve the discomfort of xerostomia, lifestyle changes can be very helpful.
 For example, smoking irritates and dries out the oral mucosa, so quitting smoking is essential for maintaining the health of your mouth – and your overall well-being.